learntocodewithson/cpp-simple-ordering-app/README.md

 3. Remove product from my cart
 4. Exit

-Enter any number form 1 to 4: 1
+Enter any number from 1 to 4: 1
 — proceed to screen for buying if 1 is pick

 =========